Churchill Falls: History

 Plans were made as early as 1915 to divert the river above the falls for power generation, but they were abandoned as unfeasible at the time.
 Following the development of the iron ore mines in western Labrador and the construction of the Quebec North Shore and Labrador Railway in 1954, the project became workable and surveys and planning began.
-The Churchill Falls Generating Station started construction in 1967 and, in 1970, almost all of the Churchill's water was diverted into a reservoir upstream of the falls.
+Construction on the Churchill Falls Generating Station started in 1967 and, in 1970, almost all of the Churchill's water was diverted into a reservoir upstream of the falls.
 Only a small stream remains; even when the reservoir hits its maximum water levels, usually a once-a-decade event, the controlled release over the falls amounts to only about 10% of the falls' former flow.

 Legacy

 The nearby company town of Churchill Falls is named for the falls.